zax-xyz/srcom.py/README.md

 async def main():
     client = srcom.Client()

+    # Exact match by abbreviation
     game = await client.get_game(abbreviation="khfm")

     await client.close()

     # You can also use a context manager for automatically closing the client
     async with srcom.Client() as client:
-        # Searches for game by name
+        # Fuzzy search game by name
         game = await client.get_game(name="Kingdom Hearts II")

         # Gets the 3 fastest runs for the default category